MegaGlest/megaglest-data-source/README.txt

 1. Install Megaglest or Acquire the blender python plugin

-2. Install Blender 2.61
+2. Install Blender 2.5x or 2.6x

 3. Run blender, then on the top left-hand corner click on "file".
 In the list that pops up select "user preferences".
 In Tab "Addons" Now go to categories and pick "Import-Export".
 Click "Install Add-on".
-Now navigate to your "MegaGlest/blender" folder (or where-ever you have the blender python plugin located), and pick the file called "g3d_support.py" and click "install add-on".
+Now navigate to your "MegaGlest/blender" folder (or where-ever you have the blender python plugin located), and pick the file called:
+   Blender < 2.5x: g3d_support.py
+   or Blender < 2.6x: g3d_support_b257.py
+   or Blender = 2.6x: g3d_support_b260.py

+   and click "install add-on".

 4. Now the G3D importer/exporter should show up on your import/export list,
    in the user preferences addons view.
 The Plugin will be called